kindtek/devels-playground/README.md

 ### This pre-built image (and those below) comes with a kernel saved conveniently in both `/hel/kernels` and `/hal/kernels`.

 The default kernel included is generic cloned from https://github.com/microsoft/WSL2-Linux-Kernel.git.
-If you own a machine with an AMD processor you are in luck and there are already kernels pre-built and saved in the [repository](kernel/amd) you want to optimize your kernel for your hardware it is not hard to do it yourself with the [template config files and scripts already made](kernel).
-To do this or partition a hard drive with [ZFS]((https://zfsonlinux.org/)) built in to the latest kernels released by [Linux]([Linux](https://www.kernel.org/)), you will need either the kernel-phat, gui-phat, or cuda-phat images.
+If you own a machine with an AMD processor you are in luck and there are already kernels pre-built and saved in the [repository](kernel) you want to optimize your kernel for your hardware it is not hard to do it yourself with the template config files and scripts already madekernel.
+To do this or partition a hard drive with [ZFS]((https://zfsonlinux.org/)) built in to the latest kernels released by [Linux](https://www.kernel.org/), you will need either the kernel-phat, gui-phat, or cuda-phat images.
 Read up what the gui and cuda images include below

 If you end up building your own kernel, please consider contributing to this project by making a pull request with your .config file and/or kernel